learn-co-curriculum/hs-coding-club-html/README.md

 Programming is so cool that pretty much every celebrity everywhere has tweeted about it.

 ### What In the World?
 So you're really supposed to believe that everyone loves programming with Flatiron?
 That can't even be possible, but those images sure prove they did!!
 So how did we do that?
-And better yet how can you prank all your friends in just the same way.
+And better yet how can you prank all your friends in just the same way?

 Basically, we played with the code that makes up the styling and content of these Twitter pages.
 We didn't change it on Twitter's servers or change it for *everyone* but we did change it on our browsers, which makes it easy for us to take screenshots. #picsoritdidnthappen